 For the reference cases the interior damage is governed by the sheathing loss at low to moderate wind speeds.
-The application of mitigation measures is justified as shown in Figures 64 through 67.
+The application of mitigation measures is justified as shown in accepted model.

-1. Describe any modifications to mitigation measures in the model since the previously accepted model.
+1. Describe any modifications to mitigation measures in the model since the previously